SAP-samples/btp-s4hana-buildcode-rap-buildapps/documentation/rap/geo-logic/README.md

-# Add geo coordinates logic
+# Add Geo Coordinates Logic

 ## Introduction

 SAP HANA has significant potential to analyze geographic information.
 Support for the processing of spatial data represents a key evolution in SAP HANA.
 To have the most powerful and flexible way to access and manipulate the spatial data, it is necessary to be at the database layer.

 ABAP Managed Database Procedures is one of the recommended patterns for use in ABAP code optimization within the context of ABAP development on SAP HANA.
 AMDPs allow you as an ABAP developer to write database procedures directly in ABAP.
-AMDP is implemented in ABAP class methods (so-called AMDP methods) that serve as a container for SQLScript code.
+AMDP is implemented in ABAP class methods (so called AMDP methods) that serve as a container for SQLScript code.

-In this chapter we will create a helper class with 2 methods, working at the database layer.
+In this part you will create a helper class with two methods, working at the database layer.

-First method **get_geo_point** will convert coordinates to the HANA spatial type **geom_ewkb**.
-We will use this method later to convert the human readable coordinates to the internal HANA representation.
-Both type of data will be stored in the database.
-This will garantee data consistency between those two approaches.
+The first **get_geo_point** method will convert coordinates to the **geom_ewkb** SAP HANA spatial type.
+You will use this method later to convert the human-readable coordinates to the internal SAP HANA representation.
+Both types of data will be stored in the database.
+This will guarantee data consistency between those two approaches.

-Second method **get_partners_around** will return all the partners within some radius around one point defined by the coordinates.
+The second **get_partners_around** method will return all the partners within some radius around one point defined by the coordinates.
 This is a typical geo search task.
 It will be used later as a RAP function exposed with the OData service.

-## Content

-### Task 1: Create class for working with the SAP HANA spatial engine
+## 1. Create Class for Working with the SAP HANA Spatial Engine

-1. Right click on your package name created in the previous exercise.
+1. Right-click your **ZGEO** package name.

-2. Choose **New** &rarr; **Other ABAP Repository Object** option in the context menu.
+2. Choose **New** &rarr; **Other ABAP Repository Object** in the context menu.

   ![New Object](../common-images/new-object.png)